int-net/EminentResultsDatabase/README.md

 The researcher has to options for using the survey.
 The first is to create an [issue](https://github.com/int-net/EminentResultsDatabase/issues), or contact the [int:net community](https://intnet.eu/) to use the survey published at [EUSurvey](https://ec.europa.eu/eusurvey/runner/Eminent).
 This is probably the easiest method as the researcher will be able to use the already implemented infrastructure.
 Members of the int:net community can also help process the data and add the results to this repository.

 Alternatively, a researcher may decide to run a separate instance of the survey (that can be found [here](https://github.com/int-net/EminentSurvey)).
-This might be desirable if the researcher wants access to the raw EUSurvey data, if the results are particularly confidential, or if the researcher wishes to make modifications to the survey (NB. this may make the data incompatilble with the [data processing tooling](https://github.com/int-net/EminentReportingTool) used for this repository).
+This might be desirable if the researcher wants access to the raw EUSurvey data, if the results are particularly confidential, or if the researcher wishes to make modifications to the survey, for instance, if they wish to have more information about the respondents (NB. this may make the data incompatilble with the [data processing tooling](https://github.com/int-net/EminentReportingTool) used for this repository).

 #### Submitting result data to this repository